Why O Matters Now

 Weiss Valuation: Where Does O Stand Today?

-The undervalued price threshold — the level at which O historically becomes an attractive buy — currently sits at $47.46.
-The overvalued threshold, above which the stock is historically expensive, is $67.17.
-The current price of $61.97 places the stock between the two bands, in the fair value zone.
+The undervalued price threshold — the level at which O historically becomes an attractive buy — currently sits at $47.43.
+The overvalued threshold, above which the stock is historically expensive, is $64.09.
+The current price of $63.12 places the stock above the overvalued band — a signal to review position sizing.

 Dividend Quality Assessment